How To Read Wind Barbs on a Station Model

 6.3 Use Conversion Tools if Needed

-In conclusion, reading wind speed on a station model is a skill.
-It requires knowing specific symbols, doing basic math, and understanding the context of the data.
-With practice and a clear understanding of the ideas in this article, you can learn to read wind speed on station models.
-This skill will help you understand the changing world of weather better.
+With practice and a clear grasp of the ideas in this article, you can learn to read wind speed on station models.
+This skill will help you better understand the changing weather.